beachviking/esp32-sidplayer-playground/esp32-sid-register-player/README.md

 https://github.com/greiman/SdFat
 https://github.com/beachviking/arduino-sid-tools

-This solution was developped using PlatformIO, my platformio.ini file is included to show my setup.
+This solution was developed using PlatformIO, my platformio.ini file is included to show my setup.
 You probably need to tweak this one to work for you.